Pictures of KK-theory for real C*-algebras and almost commuting matrices: The Standard and Fredholm Pictures of -Theory

 \section{The Standard and Fredholm Pictures of $\kk$-Theory}

-We take the following definition from Section~2.3 of \cite{schroderbook} to be the standard definition of $\kk$-theory for $R^{*}$-algebras.
-It is essentially the same as that in \cite{kasparov81} where it was simultaneously developed for both $R^{*}$-algebras and $C^{*}$-algebras.
+We start with the following definition of $\kk$-theory.
+It is essentially the same as that in \cite{kasparov80} where it was simultaneously developed for both $R^{*}$-algebras and $C^{*}$-algebras.
+It also appears in Section~2.3 of \cite{schroderbook} for $R^{*}$-algebras, Section~2.1 of \cite{jensenthomsenbook}, and the Appendix of \cite{higson87}.